Understanding Addiction Relapse Triggers

 What is Relapse?

-Those struggling with substance abuse and addiction, it isn’t uncommon for the affected person to return to alcohol or drug use.
+For those struggling with substance abuse and addiction, it isn’t uncommon for the affected person to return to alcohol or drug use.
 This return to their substance of choice is called relapsing.
 About 40-60% of those struggling with addiction relapse following treatment.

 What is a Trigger?